ManuelSchlieter/rocessa-backend/README.md

 - API contract is used to generate the server code using the openapi-generator-maven-plugin
 - generated server code sets up the project, maven dependencies, and the API endpoints using the delegate pattern
 - vertical slice architecture is used to implement the API endpoints and will be kept under `src/main/java/org/rocessa/features` package
-- slices contain the api delegate, service, models and repositories
+- slices contain the api delegates, services, models and repositories
 - layers are decoupled by interfaces, dependency injection simplifies testing and mocking
 - each layer comes with their respective unit tests, when applicable